 INSTALLATION

-CCR (Consolidated Computer Room):
+Consolidated Computer Room (CCR):

 Do not use the CCR as a TR/TE.
 If utilized provide an additional, entirely separate wire basket or ladder tray to support all of the Cat6/6A copper for the TR/TE needs.
 Do not install Cat6/6A copper cabling inside wire basket used for any CCR equipment.
 Keep the two systems completely separate.
 A maximum fill ratio of 40% will be adhered to.
 No exceptions.

-Furnish, install, and bond, floor mounted, 84 inch high x 3 inch deep x 19 inch wide relay racks shoulder-to-shoulder separated by 8 inch wide, double depth, full height, vertical wire managers perpendicular to wall housing plywood backboards.
+Furnish, install, and bond, floor mounted, four post, 84 inch high x 3 inch deep x 19 inch wide relay racks shoulder-to-shoulder separated by 8 inch wide, double depth, full height, vertical wire managers perpendicular to wall housing plywood backboards.

 Mount relay racks in a “side by side” fashion with one double-depth vertical wire management channel between each rack, and one double-depth wire management channel on outside side rail of both end racks.